-Quickly find and view your Power BI data using Cortana for Power BI
+Find and view your Power BI data with Cortana for Power BI

 Use Cortana across your Windows 10 devices to get instant answers to your important business questions.
 By integrating with Power BI, Cortana can retrieve key information directly from Power BI dashboards and reports.
 All it takes is Windows 10 November 2015 version or later, Cortana, Power BI, and access to at least one dataset.

 Preview the new Cortana dashboard search experience for Windows 10

 For a while now you've been able to use Cortana to retrieve certain types of report pages.
 Now we've added a new experience -- the ability to also retrieve dashboards.
-Try it out and please send us feedback at Power BI Ideas.
+Try it out and send us feedback at Power BI Ideas.
 Eventually the new experience will be extended to include Cortana search for reports as well.
 One of the key benefits of the new experience is that you don't need to do anything special to set it up -- no enabling Cortana or configuring Windows 10.
 It just works.

 If it doesn't "just work," see the Troubleshooting article for help.